Granite tile countertop edge detail

 Some people would refer to this as a bullnose.
 I am working through a tile countertop from the great how to article found here: granite tile countertop.

-I am using the MK 370 tile saw.
+I am using the MK 370 tile saw (information regarding the MK370 at bottom of page).
 I made the jig found in the article and cut my bevels on the back side of the tile so that I can mitre the edge and create a nice detail.
 Things went very smoothly.
 I cut the tile and as long as I went at a steady pace, the cuts turned out very nice.
 There were some tiles that chipped out at the ends, but I think that is due to the nature of the granite that I am using.
 I am still able to use the chipped pieces on the back side of the countertop.
 The chipped edge will be covered by the backsplash.

 I don’t think that I will be using the 1/8″ grout line in my layout.
 I am going to butt the tiles right up next to each other to give it more of a solid look.
 From just a few feet away, the countertop looks like it is a solid slab.